NoriSte/reactjsday-2019-testing-course/book/jest-101/built-in-matchers.md

 - position of the failed assertion in the test code
 - stacktrace

-jest's expect provides a huge list of matchers and allow to add custom ones
+Jest's expect provides a huge list of matchers and allow to add custom ones

 ## `.not` modifier